microservices-community/website/web/events/1st_general_assembly.md

   - id: 1
     name: Security
     speaker: Saverio Giallorenzo
     abstract: This is a proposal for the constitution of a Security group interested in all aspects that link Microservices with Security.
-The goal of group is to stimulate discussion about current security trends in (Design, Development, Deployment, Runtime) and the human aspects of those traits.
+The goal of group is to stimulate the discussion about and the knowledge on current security trends in design, development, deployment, and monitoring of microservices as well as the human aspects of those traits.
   - id: 2
     name: Communication
     speaker: Marco Peressotti